-Summary of Phase III, Year 4
+Summary of Phase III, Year 5

-Theory of Action, Logic Model, and State-identified Measurable Result (SiMR)
+1. Theory of Action, Logic Model, and State-identified Measurable Result (SiMR)

-Year 4 of Maryland's Part C SSIP implementation continued to rely on key partners, internal and external stakeholders, and an external evaluator, continued to strengthen the alignment of the theory of action, the logic model, and the evaluation plan.
+Year 5 of Maryland's Part C SSIP implementation continued to rely on key partners and both internal and external stakeholders.
+An external evaluator also continued to strengthen the alignment of the theory of action, the logic model, and the evaluation plan.